 - Civil unrest, riot, group vandalism

-- Weather issues (hail, lightning)
+- Natural disasters and weather issues (hail, lightning)

 - Fire, should your garage burn down with your car inside it